llobato/docs/docs/other/install-gwms-factory.md

 This can be fixed by setting `DELEGATE_JOB_GSI_CREDENTIALS = FALSE` as suggested in the [CE install document](InstallComputeElement#5_1_If_you_are_using_Condor).

-## Condor_root_switchboard errors
+### Condor_root_switchboard errors

 Make sure that you run `service gwms-factory upgrade` instead of the more light-weight `service gwms-factory reconfig` to ensure that all scripts are created correctly.
+Just make sure that gwms-factory is stopped.

 Next verify `/etc/condor/privsep_config` to make sure the users and groups are listed correctly.